Tamara Jaber

-Tamara Jaber (تمارا جابر; born 13 August 1982) is an Australian recording artist who rose to fame in the early 2000s as a winner on the Hit TV Show Pop stars.
+Tamara Jaber (تمارا جابر; born 13 August 1982) is an Australian recording artist who rose to fame in the early 2000s as a winner on the hit TV show Popstars.
 She was a member of the pop group Scandal'us.
 Following the disbandment of Scandal'us in 2002, Jaber signed to record label King Kyle Records and released two solo singles "Ooh Ahh" and "Hard for Me".
 In 2007, she became a member of the pop duo Scarlett Belle, before resuming her solo career in 2011.
 Jaber released her debut extended play Felt, Not Heard through US independent label in November 2012.

 Early life

 Tamara Jaber was born in Paddington, New South Wales on 13 August 1982.
 Jaber's mother is of New Zealand origin and her father is Lebanese.
 She began singing and dancing at the age of three.
 At the age of eight, Jaber had begun formal tap, jazz and ballet lessons.
 She later auditioned for the Newtown High School of the Performing Arts and was accepted, studying dance and drama.
 At the age of fourteen, Jaber represented Australia in the America Song and Dance Championships and won first prize.
 She also won a scholarship to the Australian Institute of Music for years 11 and 12, completing a Diploma of Music, at the same time also completing her HSC.